Priority Action Item - Minority Inclusion

 Award The Paducah Board of Commissioners received in November 2022 at the Paducah/McCracken County NAACP Annual Freedom Fund Banquet the Fred Paxton Diversity and Inclusion Award recognizing the City’s focus on diversity and inclusion strategies and awareness.

 Demographics - Reflection of Community Created an internal dashboard of the City’s employee demographics with a goal of updating quarterly to measure how closely we reflect the City’s demographics.
-Human Resources also is working with Murray State University to create an assessment focused on DE&I for the City government.
-Murray State will administer the survey and collect the data in early 2023.
+Also, Human Resources worked with Murray State University to distribute an assessment in 2023 focused on DE&I for the City government.
+Murray State administered the survey and collected the data.
+Currently, the data is under review by the elected officials, leadership team, and PDAB.

 Engagement